What is Liposuction?

 Liposuction, also known as lipo, is a minimally invasive cosmetic procedure that removes areas of fat from the body through a small thin tube called a cannula.
 The fat from the targeted area is suctioned from the body through this tube to help a patient achieve a slim and balanced appearance.

-Although the conventional liposuction procedure was effective in removing excessive fat deposits, it was a painful procedure that involved suctioning out large areas of solid fat.
+Although the conventional procedure was effective in removing excessive fat deposits, it was a painful procedure that involved suctioning out large areas of solid fat.
 New technology has allowed for different techniques that have improved the accuracy and reduced the pain associated with this procedure.
 Today, liposuction is usually performed via the tumescent technique or with the help of ultrasound imaging or a laser.
 These new technologies have transformed liposuction into a much safer and less invasive procedure.

 Candidates for Liposuction

 The ideal candidate for liposuction is someone who is in good overall health and maintains a healthy lifestyle, but has one or more problem areas with unresponsive fat deposits.
-It is also important for patients to have realistic expectations, and remember that liposuction cannot be used as a means for major weight loss.
+It is also important for patients to have realistic expectations, and remember that the procedure cannot be used as a means for major weight loss.
 It is instead used to remove localized areas of stubborn fat after the patient has attempted other natural weight-loss methods.